uchicago-capp-30320/ShoulderToShoulder/docs/README.md

+# ShoulderToShoulder Developer Onboarding:
-# Developer Onboarding Instructions and Documentation
+# Instructions and Documentation

 After cloning the repository to your local machine, you will need to set up the virtual environment and install necessary dependencies in order to begin developing.